LizzyonGit/sotis-lifecoach/README.md

 Regarding accessibility, there was an issue 'Heading elements are not in a sequentially-descending order'.
 This is because the card titles from Bootstrap have the h5, while the descending order would be h3.
 I changed all these card titles to h3 with a class of h5 to have the same font size.
 Because of my custom css for h3, the font changed to Montserrat Alternates, which I kept.

+Running Lighthouse again, resulted in 100% for accessibility, and now suddenly performance got to 95% as well.

 ### Manual testing